 As we usher in the New Year, here are 3 edtech trends to look out for in 2017:

-By far the most overhyped innovation of 2016, artificial intelligence (AI) is ending up being common in online education.
+By far the most overhyped technology innovation of 2016, artificial intelligence (AI) is ending up being common in online education.
 AI combines the processing power of computer systems with the thinking capabilities of the human mind.
 It’s already utilized extensively in the customer tech market, to power products like Apple’s Siri and Amazon’s Alexa personal assistants.
 In future, the technology will make the leap into the larger education industry, predicts Jozef Misik, handling director of Knowble, a language tech start-up whose products are built on AI.
 The falling expense of the applications will make it possible for professors to embed them into their courses.

 The benefit for instructors will be devices capable of carrying out standard training jobs.
 Algorithms can help teachers assess efficiency as well as support content shipment.
 Deep learning systems can read, compose and mimic human behaviour.
 Examples range from the “intelligent tutoring” innovation utilized at Colorado State University to improve evaluations, to the virtual mentor assistant, Jill Watson, or the average physics tutor utilized by Georgia Tech in 2015.